 Applicants to the College of Medicine – Tucson are required to obtain letters supporting their candidacy for admission.
+Three letters of recommendation are required.
+1 letter must be from a clincal setting.

 Overall, letters should be from individuals with whom applicants are well-acquainted.
 The Admissions Committee is looking for accurate, in-depth evaluations of qualities suitable for medical school.
 These qualities include motivation to attend medical school, maturity, character, and commitment to the practice of medicine.
 Letters from family and friends are not recommended.